MicrochipTech/PIC32MZW1_Workshop/04_demo/README.md

 ## Smart Garage door demo<a name="step6"></a>

-Based on the [OoB MPLAB Harmony project v1.2.5](https://github.com/MicrochipTech/PIC32MZW1_Curiosity_OOB/releases/tag/1.2.5) and the [WFI32E Curiosity board](http://www.microchip.com/EV12F11A) the Garage door demo has been built.
+Based on the [OoB MPLAB Harmony project v1.2.6](https://github.com/MicrochipTech/PIC32MZW1_Curiosity_OOB/releases/tag/1.2.6) and the [WFI32E Curiosity board](http://www.microchip.com/EV12F11A) the Garage door demo has been built to showcase another possibility of the WFI32E device.

 Voice commands using Amazon Alexa or the web-app page can be used to control the garage door through Amazon AWS cloud.